cszach/linux-cli-guide/book/chapter01.md

 |   :---:    | :---:  |   :---:    |:---: |
 |:strawberry:|:banana:|:watermelon:|:pear:|

-Now that you know what a stack is, you might have guessed what a directory stack is.
+<a name="dir-stack">Now that you know what a stack is, you might have guessed
+what a directory stack is.
 A directory stack is a stack containing absolute paths that we've pushed into it.
-You will see it in action by learning the `pushd`, `popd`, and `dirs` command below.
+You will see it in action by learning the `pushd`, `popd`, and `dirs` commands below.</a>

 #### `pushd`
 ###### Tags: `#new-command`, `#directory`, `#navigating`